marlon-erler/bloatless-react/README.md

 ## ListStates

-A ListState\<T\> is a State whose value is a Set<\T\>.
-A ListState allows specific subscriptions for new items and the removal of a specific item.
+A ListState\<T\> is a State whose value is a Set\<T\>.
+A ListState allows specific subscriptions to detect when items get added and removed.
 This allows dynamic lists to run efficiently.

 ```TypeScript
 // Import